Divine Lotus Flower and its Splendid Healing Power

 • The lotus’ fruit, flower, and stem are equal to past, present, and future.

-Famous images and sayings about the lotus in Chinese show that
+Famous images and sayings about the Lotus in China show that.

 • The lotus flower with leaves and buds represents a complete union.

-• If receiving a photo with a boy and a carp next to a lotus flower means: may you live abundantly year after year.
+• If you receive a photo of a boy and a carp next to a lotus flower, you may live abundantly year after year.

 • Two lotus flowers or a stem consisting of a lotus flower and a single flower represent the hope of a united heart and harmony, representing the union.

-• The lotus (symbolizing a girl) and the fish (symbolizing a boy) signify love.
+• The Lotus (symbolizing a girl) and the lionfish (symbolizing a boy) signify love.

 • Courtesans were often referred to as “red lotuses.”